---library Generate a library instead of an executable.
-Appends .dll to the name indicated to foo.
+--safe

--o outfile Where to write the result.
-If the source program is named foo.fut, this defaults of the last successful compiler step will be printed to standard error.
+library Generate a library instead of an executable.
+Appends . dll to the name indicated by the $-\circ$ option to determine output file names. -o outfile Where to write the result.
+If the source program is named foo.fut, this defaults to foo.

---safe Ignore unsafe in program and perform safety checks unconditionally.
+Ignore unsafe in program and perform safety checks unconditionally.